-Researchers Kim Peters and Alex Haslam published a new study last month in the British Journal of Psychology – a longitudinal study on 218 male Royal Marines recruits embarked on an elite training program.
+Researchers Kim Peters and Alex Haslam published a study 22 May 2018 in the British Journal of Psychology – a longitudinal study on 218 male Royal Marines recruits embarked on an elite training program.
 The findings — followers made better leaders.
 According to the authors of the report in The Harvard Business Review:

-Summary: “This (study) suggests that what good leadership looks like is highly dependent on where evaluators are standing” Military combat exemplifies leadership at its most critical juncture, even with physical and psychological exceptionalism, consider the value of your authentic relationship to your audience.
+Summary: “This (study) suggests that what good leadership looks like is highly dependent on where evaluators are standing” Who decides if you are a good leader, you or the audience?
+The study shows even with physical and psychological exceptionalism, you don’t decide if you are a great leader, they do.